Electrocute4u/Tsumiki-dbl.eu/readme.md

 const botID = client.bot.user.id

 dbapi.on("ready", () => {
-     // Logs when the bot has sucessfully connected. console.log("Sucessfully logged in to: Discord-botlist.eu API")
+     // Posts to console when the bot has sucessfully connected. console.log("Sucessfully logged in to: Discord-botlist.eu API")

     setInterval(() => {
     // Hint: If you haven't sharded yet, don't include the shard property (or leave it as 0).

-    // on v12 or above:
+    // Use this when on v12 or above: dbapi.postData(client.guilds.cache.size, client.shards.cache.size)
-    dbapi.postData(client.guilds.cache.size, client.shards.cache.size)

-    // on v11 and below:
+    // Use this when on v11 and below: dbapi.postData(client.guilds.size, client.shards.size)
-    dbapi.postData(client.guilds.size, client.shards.size)

     console.log("Sucessfully posted to Discord-botlist.eu!")